awoie/vp-token-spec/README.md

 ## Introduction

-This specification extends OpenID Connect with support for assertion formats used by the SSI community.
-This allows existing OpenID Connect RPs to extends their reach towards identity
-data provided in those formats.
-It also allows SSI applications to utilize OpenID Connect as integration and interoperability layer towards credential holders.
+This specification extends OpenID Connect with support for presentation of claims via W3C Verifiable Credentials.
+This allows existing OpenID Connect RPs to extends their reach towards claims sources asserting claims in this format.
+It also allows new applications built using Verifiable Credentials to utilize OpenID Connect as integration and interoperability layer towards credential holders.

-This specification supports two forms of SSI assertions: Verifiable Credentials and Verifiable Presentations.
+This specification supports two ways to present Verifiable Credentials.
+Its is possible to provide the RP directly with a Verificable Credential or to use a Verifiable Presentations.

-The Verifiable Credential (VC) is an assertion issued by an issuer to a certain holder.
-It can be used to assert claims towards a Verifier under some circumstances.
+The Verifiable Credential (VC) can be used to assert claims towards a Verifier under some circumstances.
 Either the credential is a bearer credential, i.e. it is not bound to a certain secret that requires proof of control when presenting the credential, or the link between the subject of the credential and the presenter of the credential can be established by other means, e.g. by proofing control over the subject's DID in the same process.

 Verifiable Presentations (VP) are used to present claims along with cryptographic proofs of the link between presenter and subject of the verifiable credentials it contains.
 A verifiable presentation can contain a subset of claims asserted in a certain credential (selective disclosure) and it can assemble claims from different credentials.

 There are two formats of VCs and VPs: JWT and JSON-LD.
 Each of those formats has different properties and capabilites and each of them comes with different proof types.
 The JWT format can be used with JSON Web Signatures (https://www.w3.org/TR/vc-data-model/#json-web-token).
 JSON-LD is used with different kinds of Linked Data Proofs and JSON Web Signatures (https://www.w3.org/TR/vc-data-model/#json-ld).

 This specification supports all beforementioned assertion and proof formats.

+## Use Cases

+### Verifier accesses Wallet via OpenID Connect

+A Verifier uses OpenID Connect to obtain verifiable presentations.
+This is a simple and mature way to obtain identity data.
+From a technical perspective, this also makes integration with OAuth-protected APIs easier as OpenID Connect is based on OAuth.

+### Existing OpenID Connect RP integrates SSI wallets

+An application currently utilizing OpenID Connect for accessing various federated identity providers can use the same protocol to also integrate with emerging SSI-based wallets.
+Thats an conveient transition path leveraging existing expertise and protecting investments made.

+### Existing OpenID Connect OP as custodian of End-User Credentials

+An existing OpenID Connect may extends its service by maintaining credentials issued by other claims sources on behalf of its customers.
+Customers can mix claims of the OP and from their credentials to fulfil authentication requests.

+### Federated OpenID Connect OP adds device-local mode

+An extisting OpenID Connect OP with a native user experience (PWA or native app) issues Verifiable Credentials and stores it on the user's device linked to a private key residing on this device under the user's control.
+For every authentication request, the native user experience first checks whether this request can be fulfilled using the locally stored credentials.
+If so, it generates a presentations signed with the user's keys in order to prevent replay of the credential.

+This approach dramatically reduces latency and reduces load on the OP's servers.
+Moreover, the user can identity, authenticate, and authorize even in situations with unstable or without internet connectivity.

 ## Overview